Gowsikakho/Gowsikakho/README.md

-# Hi there 👋, I'm Gowsika
+# 👋 Hi there, I'm Gowsika

 A passionate learner and developer who loves building **full-stack web apps**, exploring **DSA**, and working with **modern tech tools**.
 Currently diving deep into **JavaScript, React, Firebase, and Cloudinary**, while also sharpening my **C, C++, and Java** fundamentals for problem solving.